DyversHands/www.DyversHands.com/_pages/tableau-hold.md

 What does this mean?
 It means that anyone can make their own Tableau cards, do their own Quickstarters, sell their own Playsets 🎞 deck designs, and innovate new storytelling game designs based on these rules, provided that they give credit and share their own work to the community in the same way.
 I hope that together we can create a movement toward a new style of collaborative storytelling play!

-### Inspirational Quotes for Twilight Road 🛣

-“It is always darkest before the dawn.” ~ Thomas Fuller

-“If you don’t know where you are going, any road will get you there.” ~ Lewis Carroll

-“Road movies have always been songs of the doomed, warnings that once you enter the open hinterlands between cities, you're on your own” ~Michael Atkinson

-“Take a walk on the wild side." ~ Lou Reed

-"As nightfall does not come at once, neither does oppression.
-In both instances, there is a twilight when everything remains seemingly unchanged.” ~ William O. Douglas

-“As the world fell, each of us, in our own way, was broken.
-It was hard to know who was more crazy: me or everyone else.” ~ “Mad Max” Rockatansky

-“It is easy to go down into Hell; night and day, the gates of dark Death stand wide; but to climb back again, to retrace one’s steps to the upper air - there’s the rub, the task.” ~ Virgil, Poet

-“All he needed was a wheel in his hand and four on the road.” ~ Jack Kerouac

-“As nightfall does not come at once, neither does oppression.
-In both instances, there is a twilight when everything remains seemingly unchanged." ~ William O. Douglas

-“My paintings always feature trails that dissolve into mysterious areas, patches of light that lead the eye around corners, pathways, open gates, etc.” ~Thomas Kinkade

-“Still round the corner there may wait, A new road or a secret gate.” ~ J. R. R. Tolkien

-### Inspirational Quotes for Gate Watch 🚪

-“The world is all gates, all opportunities, strings of tension waiting to be struck.” ~ Ralph Waldo Emerson

-“The enemy is within the gates; it is with our own luxury, our own folly, our own criminality that we have to contend.” ~ Marcus Tullius Cicero

-“Our dreams are a second life.
-I have never been able to penetrate without a shudder those ivory or horned gates which separate us from the invisible world.” ~Gerard De Nerval

-“Near the gates and within two cities there will be scourges the like of which was never seen: famine within plague, people put out by steel, crying to the great immortal God for relief.” ~ Nostradomus

-“Peter Venkman: ‘She says she's the Gatekeeper.
-Does that make sense to you?’
-Egon Spengler: ‘Some.
-I'm with the Keymaster now.’
-Peter Venkman: ‘Oh, we have to get these two together.’" ~ Ghostbusters by Dan Aykroyd & Harold Ramis

-“Yog-Sothoth knows the gate.
-Yog-Sothoth is the gate.
-Yog-Sothoth is the key and guardian of the gate.
-Past, present, future, all are one in Yog-Sothoth.” ~ H. P. Lovecraft

-“We did not choose to be the guardians of the gate, but there is no one else.” ~ Lyndon B. Johnson

-### Credits

-Written & Designed by: Christopher Allen <ChristopherA@DyversHands.com>

-©2022-23 by Dyvers Hands Productions, LLC. — All Rights Reserved

-(no license is granted for redistribution or derivation without permission, however, our goal is CC-BY-SA after a successful Kickstarter stretch goal)

-Images © original creators & are Permissively Licensed.
-More info & image credits at www.DyversHands.com/Tableau

-Tableau Games™, Dyvers Hands™, Twilight Road™, and Gate Watch™ are trademarks of Dyvers Hands Productions LLC.

-Creative Contributors: Shannon Appelcline, Aaron Reed

 ### Risks and challenges